Financial crime risk policies

 HSBC also maintains clear whistleblowing policies and processes, to ensure that individuals can confidentially report concerns, with no fear of retribution, confident that they will be investigated and remediated appropriately.

-To view the statement on HSBC’s whistleblowing arrangements see the Environmental, Social and Governance (ESG) update published on the ESG information page.
+To view the statement on HSBC’s whistleblowing arrangements see the Environmental, Social and Governance (ESG) update published on the ESG and responsible business page.

 HSBC is an active user of Know Your Customer (“KYC”) data exchange platform SWIFT KYC Registry (opens in new window) in support of a more intelligence-based approach to identifying and managing financial crime risks.
 Third-party banks or vendors seeking HSBC AML or KYC due diligence information, including the detailed Wolfsberg Correspondent Banking Due Diligence Questionnaire (CBDDQ), should use this service in the first instance to collect relevant data and documents.
 Only if the information sought is not available, please send an e-mail request directly to HSBC using the following e-mail address: email@example.com.